← Back to Blog

 What They Have in Common

-Both the Roth IRA and the TFSA share the same core idea: you contribute money you have already paid tax on, and from that point forward, everything that grows inside the account — dividends, capital gains, interest — is completely tax-free.
-When you withdraw the money, you owe nothing to the government.
+Both the Roth IRA and the TFSA share the same core idea: you contribute money you have already paid tax on, and from that point forward, eligible growth inside the account can be sheltered from tax when the account rules are followed.

 This is different from a traditional 401(k) or Registered Retirement Savings Plan (RRSP), where you may get a tax break now but pay tax when you withdraw.
 With a Roth IRA or TFSA, you generally contribute after-tax money and may receive tax-free withdrawals if the rules are followed.